Christine752/Peppy-s-pizza/README.md

 # Peppy's pizza

-#### Welcome to Peppy's pizza website,where quality meets taste!
+#### Welcome to Peppy's pizza website, where quality meets taste!
 Latest version of this application is 15th April 2020.

 #### By Christine Mugambi.